Dr. Amelia M. Stanton (she/her)

 Majo Bustamante (she/ella)

-Majo is a fifth-year Ph.D. student in Clinical Psychology at Boston University in the Addictive Behaviors lab.
+Majo is a sixth-year Ph.D. student in Clinical Psychology at Boston University in the Addictive Behaviors lab and an intern at the Behavioral Medicine team at MGH.
 Majo was born and raised in Lima, Peru, where she completed her bachelor’s in psychology and Masters in Epidemiology from Cayetano Heredia University.
 Prior to beginning her Ph.D., Majo worked for several years supporting clinical and field-based HIV research projects among men who have sex with men (MSM) and transgender women.
 She is passionate about working with sexual and gender minorities, specifically understanding the intersection of substance use, sexual behaviors, and HIV.
 Majo is also interested in developing technology-based interventions to improve the psychological well-being of people living with and impacted by these issues.
-She is a 2022 recipient of the Clara Mayo Award, which currently supports her pre-dissertation project aimed at exploring psychological, social, cultural, and structural barriers to sexual health care (e.g., HIV/STI testing, PrEP/nPEP) among Hispanic and Latino immigrant MSM through an online survey.
-These data will form the basis of a tailored Telehealth intervention to enhance sexual health care among this population.
+She is a 2024 recipient of the Clara Mayo Award, which currently supports her dissertation focused on improving sexual health services for Latino and Brazilian immigrant men who have sex with men living in New England and New York.

 Devisi Ashar (she/her)